 JSON

-There is a function available to convert collections to JSON.
+A function to convert collections to JSON is also available.

 (render-JSON [request] [collection]))